-With its reliable news in 10-minute video segments, CNN 10 allows teachers to keep students abreast of current events without overwhelming them with extra information or commentary.
+With its reliable news in 10-minute video segments, CNN 10 allows teachers to keep students abreast of current events without overwhelming them with extra info or commentary.
 CNN 10 can be used as a starting point for a variety of activities.
 For instance, post a discussion question of the day related to a news topic and ask students to talk in small groups about how the story affects them.
 Ask students to choose a story of interest and probe into it for more depth.
 Flip the classroom by having students watch selected videos at home, and facilitate related projects in class.
 Promote collaboration and creativity by having students create their own news broadcasts related to curricular goals.
 Finally, promote media literacy by having students compare CNN's coverage with other media coverage of the same stories.

 Key Standards Supported